+Curiously, the skull replacement is not mentioned in McIntosh’s (1981) account of all the dinosaur specimens reposited at the Carnegie Museum at the time, and in particular not in the section on the Diplodocus mount on page 20.
+Given McIntosh’s habitual thoroughness, this omission from his account of the mounted skeleton is anomalous.

-In the absence of extant records, it cannot be stated when precisely this switch was made, or even whether the new skull is a cast or a sculpture.
-Carnegie Museum annual reports from 1912 (when CM 11161 was discovered) up until the turn of the millennium make no mention of its use as the basis of a new skull for the mount.
-It was certainly available for Serafino Agostini to have used when he “made some excellent moulds and casts of the skulls of Apatosaurus and Diplodocus” in 1934 (Carnegie Institute 1934:40), but since this report mentions that one of those casts was used to provide a skull for the mounted Apatosaurus CM 3018 and no mention is made of one used for the Diplodocus mount, we can assume this was not done, and that the substitution must have happened later.
+In the absence of extant records, it cannot be precisely stated when this replacement was made, or even whether the current skull is a cast or a sculpture.
+Carnegie Museum annual reports from 1912 (when CM 11161 was discovered) up until the turn of the millennium make no mention of the use of this specimen as the basis of a new skull for the mount.
+It was certainly available for Serafino Agostini to have used when he “made some excellent moulds [sic] and casts of the skulls of Apatosaurus and Diplodocus” in 1934 (Carnegie Institute 1934:40).
+However, since this report mentions that one of those casts was used to provide a skull for the mounted Apatosaurus CM 3018 but no mention is made of a cast used for the Diplodocus mount, we can assume this was probably not done, and that the substitution must have happened at a different time.
+(Berman and McIntosh (1994:92) state that the incorrect Camarasaurus skull replica was mounted on the Carnegie Apatosaurus CM 3018 in December 1932, but if the skull in question was that created by Agostini in 1934, this cannot be correct.)

-The annual report for 1962 says that chief preparator Joseph Yarmer “made several new molds of specimens in the collections, including one of the Diplodocus skull from which a number of casts were made.”
-(Carnegie Institute 1962:16).
-Unfortunately, the report does not specify which Diplodocus skull was used.
-CM 11161 would certainly have been a strong contender, and it may have been around this time that the new skull was added to the mounted skeleton, but it is impossible to be sure.

-We know at least that the skull replacement was done before 1979, when Amy Henrici began working at the museum, as it was already in place at that point.
-In a personal communication from the Carnegie Museum’s former Exhibits Preparator, who began working there in 1971, he recalls making a model of the Apatosaurus skull, but that he never made a model or a cast of the Diplodocus skull.
-This suggests that the replacement of the skull was completed before 1971 — perhaps, then, when Yarmer created the Diplodocus mold in 1962.

-Curiously, the skull replacement it is not mentioned in McIntosh’s (1981) account of all the dinosaur specimens at the Carnegie museum, and in particular not in the section on the mount on page 20.
-Given McIntosh’s habitual thoroughness, the omission from his account of the mounted skeleton is anomalous.
+At any rate, the new Diplodocus skull was in place by 1947, as it is shown in a photograph of the mounted skeleton included in a Carnegie Magazine article of that year about Serafino Agostini (Seneff 1947).
+So the replacement must have happened some time between 1912 and 1947.

-Regarding whether the present skull is a cast or a sculpture: it preserves bone texture, including damage, very accurately (Figure 12).
-The mounted skull includes the sclerotic ring in the left orbit but omits it from the right orbit.
-This is the condition in the original CM 11161 fossil (compare Tschopp et al. 2015:figure 1D with figure 3E), and while this asymmetric preservation would be replicated by a cast, it would not likely be included in a sculpture.
-For these reasons, we believe the skull is a cast.
+Regarding whether the present skull is a cast or a sculpture: it captures bone texture, including damage, very accurately (Figure 15).
+The mounted skull includes the sclerotic ring in the left orbit but omits this structure from the right orbit.
+This is the condition in the original CM 11161 fossil (compare Tschopp et al. 2015:figure 1D with these authors’ figure 3E), and while this asymmetric preservation would be replicated by a cast, it would not likely be included in a sculpture.
+For these reasons, we believe the skull on the mount is a cast.

 It is possible that the atlas was replaced at the same time as the skull (see above).

-Re-pose of neck
+Suspension of neck

-In a photograph of the mounted Diplodocus taken some time between 1985 and 1999 (Figure 13), the neck is shown in a somewhat raised posture and is suspended from the ceiling.
-This is in contrast to older photos in which it is more horizontal and supported from beneath by a pole (Figure 11).
-However, the tail remained in its old dragging posture.
+In a photograph of the mounted Diplodocus taken some time between 1985 and 1999 (Figure 16), the neck is shown suspended from the ceiling.
+This is in contrast to older photos in which it is supported from beneath by a tripartite pole (Figure 14).
+However, the tail remained in its original dragging posture.